Just because a skirt is vintage and a “go-with-everything” piece, doesn’t mean it can’t be a little hot number. This project proves that point!

 The edges of the side box pleats were top stitched down at the very edge of the folds to keep things in place.
 I’ve done this method before for the pin tucks of my 1937 blouse and it works great to save on loads of ironing time.

-I have a cut of cotton tri-colored striped shirting just waiting to be made up into a blouse using the same 30’s Pictorial Review 7279 for my slim skirt.
+I have a cut of cotton tri-colored striped shirting just waiting to be made up into a blouse using the same 1934 Pictorial Review #7279 that went towards my slim skirt.
 Hopefully, I will get around to making it sooner than later, and blog about it here so you see the whole set from the pattern.
-I already made a modern/authentic 30’s style knit tunic top (at right) that wears well with my slim skirt.
-You can see the blog for the tunic top here, and more pictures on my Flickr Seam Racer page.
+(Update – full blouse and skirt outfit finished and posted here!)
+I already made a modern/authentic 30’s style knit tunic top (more pictures on my Flickr Seam Racer page, and posted on my site here) that wears well with my slim skirt.
+Here’s to sewing a useful wardrobe that works for an everyday vintage way of dressing!